netxms/netxms-doc/admin/concepts.rst

 =====================

 The system has three-tier architecture: the information is collected by monitoring agents (either our own high-performance agents or SNMP agents) and delivered to monitoring server for processing and storage.
-Network administrator can access collected data using cross-platform Management Console, Web Interface or Management Console for Android.
+Network administrator can access collected data using cross-platform Management Console (Rich Console), Web Interface (Web console) or Management Console for Android.
 Rich and Web console have almost the same functionality and the same user interface.

 .. only:: html